 Morrison is active in allyship and action work to support diversity in the advertising industry and at the University.
 More, she believes in the power of building community to foster true inclusion and space for students to thrive.
-In leading students and faculty in the SOJC Advertising program, she emphasizes the power of what can be accomplished to change the world.

 - PhD, University of Texas at Austin

 - MA, University of Texas at Austin

 - BJ, Sam Houston State University

 Morrison’s research interests include the creative process in creative professionals, creative organizations, teamsmanship, and creative training grounds in the advertising industry.
 Her most recent work focuses on the intersection of creative professionalism and the climate emergency.

 - Brand development

 - Advertising as catalyst for change